LeandroPereira2603/Javascript/Pratica/Beecrowd/explicaçôes/Begin/Bank-notes.md

 ```

-<p> improving the resolution of the requested exercise, printing the three test outputs,with forEach </p>
+2. improving the resolution of the requested exercise, printing the three test outputs,with forEach

 ```javascript